mia-platform/documentation/docs/console/project-configuration/project-settings.md

 Through the dedicated buttons on the right of each row, you can edit or delete the container registry.

+#### How Image Pull Secret are configured to Kubernetes

+When creating Kubernetes manifests of the Project service deployments, the Console will create and insert an array of `imagePullSecrets` in the `spec` section of the `Deployment` resource.
+This array will contain all the names of the Image Pull Secrets configured in the Console.

+The configuration applies to all the Microservices and CronJobs of the Project.

 ## Advanced

 The "Advanced" tab allows the user to visualize advanced information and perform sensitive operations.